 Moisture needs for seedlings changes through the various stages of the plant’s life.

-When germinating, the soil should be kept moist and a dome or layer of plastic wrap over the soil will help germination.
-It is important that these payers be removed as soon as you see growth to thwart mold growth on top of the soil.
+When germinating, the soil should be kept moist, and a dome or layer of plastic wrap over the soil will help germination.
+These layers must be removed as soon as you see growth to thwart mold growth on top of the soil.

 When seedlings are very young, before first leaves, soil should remain moist.

-Be sure to water with a can that has a long spout so you don’t get the lant wet while watering. the moisture on leaves attracts pests and disease.
+Be sure to water with a can with a long spout so you don’t get the lant wet while watering. the moisture on leaves attracts pests and disease.